jahinzee/theouchteam/README.md

 python ouch_server.py
 ```

 To create your orders, continually fill in the enter order, replace order and cancel order forms.
 Once finished, click on the OUCH logo and click submit your order.
-Continually press enter on command line until and observer appropriate response messages on both terminal console.
+Continually press enter on command line and observe appropriate response messages on both terminal consoles